Last updated 06/02/2026

 Prerequisites for Omnissa Access

-This configuration applies to organizations that use Omnissa Access as the Identity Provider (IDP) or for organizations where Omnissa Access will broker for third party IDPs.
+This configuration applies to organizations that use Omnissa Access as the Identity Provider (IDP) or for organizations where Omnissa Access will broker authentication for third party IDPs.
 This is a big deal because it means that IDPs like Ping Federate who do not offer a PSSO Extension app can now be used with PSSO.

 This method does not currently support Secure Enclave for PSSO.
 This method is only available when PSSO is configured to use Password Sync.
-Future updates to Workspace ONE Access will enable support for Secure Enclave.

-Recommend Configuration Summary
+Recommended Configuration Summary

 With the configuration complete head over to Part 6 for more troubleshooting tips.